-- Blood: At least 2 nanograms per milliliter (or 5 nanograms per milliliter of marijuana metabolite);
+- Blood: At least 2 nanograms per milliliter (or 5 nanograms per milliliter of cannabis metabolite);

-- Urine: At least 10 nanograms per milliliter (or 5 nanograms per milliliter of marijuana metabolite)
+- Urine: At least 10 nanograms per milliliter (or 5 nanograms per milliliter of cannabis metabolite)

-Law enforcement officials will determine if a person is under the influence of marijuana by requesting either a urine sample, blood sample, or field sobriety test.
+Law enforcement officials will determine if a person is under the influence of weed by requesting either a field sobriety test, urine sample, or blood sample.
 A first-time DUI conviction with no injury is a misdemeanor.
-Penalties typically include a fine and a suspended jail sentence.
-The judge also orders DUI school and a victim impact panel.
-A first-time DUI also carries a six-month driver’s license suspension.
-But defendants can usually drive immediately on a restricted license.
+Penalties usually consist of a fine and a suspended jail sentence.
+The judge also mandates a victim impact panel and DUI school.
+A first-time DUI conviction comes with a six-month driver’s license suspension.
+However, defendants are usually able to drive immediately on a restricted license.

-DUI of marijuana charges can be difficult for a prosecutor to prove.
+DUI of cannabis charges can be difficult to prove for a prosecutor.
 A criminal defense attorney may be able to get the charges reduced to reckless driving or dismissed completely.

 Cannabis reciprocity laws

-- Must have a valid, non-expired medical marijuana card from their home state.
+- Have a valid, up-to-date medical cannabis license from your home state.

-- The law in your home state must require that physicians advise patients about the benefits of using medical marijuana to ease a patient’s symptoms before a card is issued by that state.
+- Your home state must require physicians to inform patients of the benefits of using cannabis to treat a patient’s symptoms before issuing a license.

-- The Nevada authorities must be able to verify the validity of your medical marijuana card by accessing a database of registered users.
+- The Nevada authorities must be able to verify the legitimacy of your medical cannabis license by accessing the registered patients’ database.

 All cannabis grown and processed in Nevada must be tested by an independent testing laboratory.
 Laboratories must receive a medical marijuana establishment registration certificate before performing any cannabis quality assurance test.
 Subsequently, labs must meet certain criteria in order to complete the certification process to conduct tests.